-I moved to Denver because it was completely new to me and I wanted to explore a new region and city when I wasn’t traveling; I thought it would ease my transition from Nomad to Normal.
-Therefore, when I am home, I try to get out and try new places as much as I can, and I also try to get out of the city to get to the mountains whenever possible.
+I moved to Denver because it was completely new to me and I wanted to explore a new region and city when I wasn’t traveling; I thought it would ease my transition from ‘Nomad to Normal’.
+I still travel a lot, but when I am home, I try to get out and try new places and neighborhoods as much as I can, and I also try to get out of the city to get to the rocky mountains whenever possible.

 Settling into Denver as Home

 However, Denver is my first priority – I’m still really discovering what the mile-high city is all about and trying to meet new people.
 This hasn’t been an easy process for me for various reasons.
 But I made a big step and got a used bike this summer so that it was a little easier to get around and to get a bit more active in the city.

 Hosting Visitors is the Fastest Way to Learn What to do in Denver